cmaureir/progra-alma/lectures/week8/lecture31.rst

 you want to monitor or control.
 For this review the list of device types you obtain when issuing `cclhelp()`.
-Once you know the device type you create your instance by indicating its location (e.g. antenna name), its absolut component name, and eventually some additional parameters (e.g. polarization), for example::
+Once you know the device type you create your instance by indicating its location (e.g. antenna name), its absolute component name, and eventually some additional parameters (e.g. polarization), for example::

     >>> lpr = LPR("DA41")